 \end{itemize}

 We read in the carrousel section the topology of the discriminant curve $\Delta$ from this carrousel sections: one smooth branch and one transversal cusp with Puiseux exponent 3/2. \end{example}

 \begin{example} We now describe how one would reconstruct the decomposition $X = \bigcup X_{q_i}$ plus intermediate A-pieces and the carrousel section from the outer Lipschitz geometry for Example \ref{ex:very big0} (see also Example \ref{ex:very big1}).
+We will again simplify the figures by drawing only the sections of $A\!X_{q_i}$-pieces.
 The sequence of rates $q_i$ appears in the following order:

 {\bf Overlapping.} The inverse image by $\ell$ of the carrousel section of $\ell (X_{5/4})$ consists of two annuli (according to the multiplicities of the generic linear form) and each of them double-covers the disk image.
 Then the restriction of $\ell$ to $X_{5/4}$ has degree $4$ while the total degree of the cover $\ell |_{X}$ is 6.
 Therefore either $X_{6/5}$ or $X_1$ overlaps $X_{5/4}$.
 Moreover, the restriction of $\ell$ to $X_{6/5}$ also has degree $4$ according to the multiplicity $10$ at the corresponding vertices.
 Therefore $X_1$ overlaps $X_{5/4}$.